Anzac biscuit: Current popularity

 Today, Anzac biscuits are manufactured commercially for retail sale.
 Because of their historical military connection with the ANZACs and Anzac Day, these biscuits are still used as a fundraising item for the Royal New Zealand Returned Services' Association (RSA) and the Returned and Services League of Australia (RSL).
 Special collectors old-style biscuit tins with World War military artwork are usually produced in the lead up to Anzac Day and sold in supermarkets, in addition to the standard plastic packets available all year.
-The official RSL biscuit is produced by Unibic under licence.
+The official RSL biscuit is produced by Ital Food Group under licence.

 A British (though still Australian-produced) version of the Anzac biscuit, supporting the Royal British Legion, is available in several major supermarket chains in the UK.

 Legal issues

-The term Anzac is protected under Australian law and cannot be used in Australia without permission from the Minister for Veterans' Affairs; misuse can be legally enforced particularly for commercial purposes.
-Likewise similar restrictions on naming are enshrined in New Zealand law where the Governor General can elect to enforce naming legislation.
-There is a general exemption granted for Anzac biscuits, as long as these biscuits remain basically true to the original recipe and are both referred to and sold as Anzac biscuits and never as cookies.

-Similarly to the use of the term Anzac, the Anzac biscuit is protected by regulations, regulating any commercial usage of this product so that it remains true to its traditional values.
-Primarily, such regulations pertain to the recipe, in which its commemorative value stems from its recipes in history, as well as the name of the product.
+Similarly to the use of the term Anzac, the Anzac biscuit is protected by regulations that restrict commercial production of the product.
+Primarily, such regulations pertain to the name and recipe.
+They must be referred to and sold as Anzac "biscuits" or "slice" and never as "cookies".
 While it is legally acceptable to substitute ingredients in a recipe to cater to dietary requirements, there is a commercial disallowance for any substantial modification of the recipe such that they deviate too far from traditional Anzac biscuit recipes.
 Variations of recipes posted on social media or written in cookbooks that merely include Anzac biscuits are excluded from regulations.

-As a result of the aforementioned restrictions to the Anzac biscuit recipe, the Subway chain of restaurants dropped the biscuit from their menu in September 2008.
+As a result of the restrictions on the recipe, the Subway chain of restaurants dropped the biscuit from their menu in September 2008.
 After being ordered by the Department of Veterans' Affairs to bake the biscuits according to the original recipe, Subway decided not to continue to offer the biscuit, as they found that their supplier was unable to develop a cost-effective means of duplicating the recipe.
+In April 2025, the biscuit returned to the Subway menu.